-Flamenco tango is considered one of the basic forms of this artistic genre.
+Flamenco tangos is considered one of the basic forms of this artistic genre.
 There are several types, among which those of Cádiz, Triana, Jerez, Granada and Málaga stand out.
 It is a cheerful and lively style that, together with the bulería, is part of those recognized as festal styles of this art.

-There are various theories about the origin of flamenco tango.
+There are various theories about the origin of flamenco tangos.
 Some indicate that this style emerged between Cádiz and Seville, from where it spread to South America, giving rise to the renowned Argentine tango.

 The truth is that the presence of this genre in Spain, as an American tango, does not go beyond the 1940s, taking into account that these tangos that were danced and sung in Andalusia did not have the same musical structure as the flamenco tangos that we know today.

 Tango had two fundamental aspects in its evolution within Andalusia, after its arrival in the peninsula.
 On the one hand, the tango of Cádiz emerged, which today is known as tanguillo, and, on the other, the American tango, a style that began in the cafes and theaters of the Andalusian capitals, adopting a danceable form that was performed by the already then called «tangueras».

 Little by little, tangos became detached from the American nuances and it acquired a more flamenco character.
 It begins to consolidate itself as a dance in places like Cádiz, Jerez, Triana, Granada, Jaén, Málaga or Extremadura, earning the favor of the public that went to the cafés singers.

 Flamenco tangos would emerge at the turn of the century as a result of the combination of some elements of Andalusian jaleos, with a ternary beat, with the rhythm and beat of American tango.
 Thus a new genre was born, which would bring with it a list of new styles that enriched the repertoire of flamenco styles.